Installation

 There are many developments based on ibex which offer additional functionalities, typically algorithms tailored to some class of problems (e.g., parameter estimation, semi-infinite programming, etc.).

-If Ibex is compiled with waf, they are rather plugins as they are installed and compiled with the core library.
-With Cmake, they are compiled separately and generate their own libraries.
-So we call them here packages.
+Up to release 2.8, Ibex is compiled with waf (instead of cmake) and packages are rather called plugins as they are installed and compiled with the core library.
+With Cmake (Release 2.9), they are compiled separately and generate their own libraries.

 The same steps must be done to compile a package as for the core library.
-See the current list of available plugins/packages in the download page of Ibex.
+See the current list of available packages on Github in the ibex team page.

 We assume here that the package to be installed is ibex-ampl: